Do you like handling and managing money? If yes, pursuing a career as a financial planner or adviser might be the right choice for you!

 As per the ASIC (Australian Securities and Investments Commission), there are a variety of specific and general knowledge requirements to become a financial adviser in Australia.
-Completing a certificate, a bachelor's degree or an advanced diploma in a related subject is suggested as a starting point for your education.
+You must complete a certificate, a bachelor's degree or an advanced diploma in a related subject.

-Obtaining a degree or qualification in business, financial planning, or accounting with an emphasis on financial planning will provide you with the essential skills to develop your profession and receive additional training in specialised areas.
-These qualifications also meet the CFP (Certified Financial Planner) certification's minimum educational criteria.
+Obtaining a qualification in business, financial planning, or accounting with an emphasis on financial planning will provide you with the essential skills to develop your profession.
+These qualifications meet the CFP (Certified Financial Planner) certification's minimum educational criteria.

-After completing your basic education, you should have a good notion of the types of services you would like to offer as a financial advisor.
-Hence, it would be best to decide whether you want to focus on insurance, superannuation, financial planning, or a combination of these services and others.
+After completing your primary education, you should understand the services you would like to offer as a financial advisor.
+Hence, deciding whether you want to focus on insurance, superannuation, financial planning, or a combination of these services and others would be best.

-Furthermore, ASIC requires you to obtain additional training to demonstrate that you have gained specialist knowledge in the relevant fields outlined in the regulatory guide 146.
+Furthermore, ASIC requires additional training to demonstrate that you have gained specialist knowledge in the relevant fields outlined in regulatory guide 146.

 Step 3: Obtain Entry-Level Employment With A Licensee

-Always prepare to start at the bottom and work your way up because this is a highly experience-based profession.
+Always prepare to start at the bottom and work your way up because this profession is highly experience-based.
 Most financial advisors begin their careers as paraplanners or administrators, then progress to associate advisors before taking on the financial advisor's responsibility.